srinivassaitangudu/helpers1/docs/work_organization/all.team_collaboration.how_to_guide.md

   - One of us (e.g., GP or Paul) creates a GitHub task, with:
     - Detailed instructions
     - The list of all of the persons in charge of executing the task
-  - Send a ping with the link on Telegram if the task is urgent
+  - Send a ping with the link on Slack if the task is urgent
   - Everybody does what's asked
   - Mark on the GitHub task your name